 Can someone attend my hearing with me?

 Yes.
-Approved Community Standards Advisors may attend the hearing with you.
+Community Standards Advisors may attend the hearing with you.
 Click here for more information on Advisors?

 What factors are considered in sanctioning?